idiotpruf

 The person punctuates the story by saying, “I wouldn’t wish that on my worst enemy.”

 But you’re thinking to yourself: I would definitely wish that on my worst enemy.
-I’m a little bit it happened to Ron.
+I’m a little bit happy it happened to Ron.

 You giggle a bit as you imagine it happening to your worst enemy.